BradHutchings/Mmojo-Server-v2/instructions/400-Convert-Models.md

 ### Before You Get Started
 Before you can clone Hugging Face Repos and convert them into .gguf models, you need to have the llama.cpp Github repo cloned.

-This script clones the llama.cpp repo and repos upon which it depends into the `$BUILD_MODELS_DIR` directory:
+This script clones the llama.cpp repo and repos upon which it depends into the `$CONVERT_MODELS_DIR` directory:
 - View the script: <a href="../scripts/401-Clone-Repo.sh" target="_blank">401-Clone-Repo.sh</a>.
   - *On Github, you may need to right-click and choose "Open link in new tab" to open the "View script" links in a new tab.*
     <br/>